des4maisons/til/til.md

+* You can tell bundler to pass certain flags during the installation of certain gems.
+This configuration exists per-machine.
+For example,

+    ```
+    bundle config build.mysql --with-mysql-config=/usr/local/mysql/bin/mysql_config
+    ```
+    This will cause the following invocation of `gem` during a `bundle install`:

+    ```
+    gem install mysql -- --with-mysql-config=/usr/local/mysql/bin/mysql_config
+    ```
 * `lxc-checkconfig` checks for missing kernel features requested by lxc.
 * Most `lxc-*` commands take `--logfile=lxc.log` and `--logpriority=TRACE` as
     options, in case you can't figure out what's going on from the obscure